-CO1: explain the structure and functions of an ecosystem and the importance of L-6 biodiversity.
+CO1: Explain the structure and functions of an ecosystem and the importance of biodiversity.
+L:6

 Introduction to Environment, scope and importance of environment - need for public awareness.
 Eco-system: structure and function.
 Biodiversity: Introduction - types - values of biodiversity - threats to biodiversity: habitat loss, poaching of wildlife, man-wildlife conflicts - endangered and endemic species of India.
 Conservation of biodiversity: In-situ and ex-situ - Biodiversity index calculation (Simpson and Shannon diversity Index, Sorenson coefficient)